Techi-Joe/app_usage/README.md

     - **Continue**: The script will add time to the previous session's runtime.
     - **New**: The script will start a new tracking session.

 4. If starting a new session, enter the exact name of the executable you want to track.
-For Windows, this should be the executable name (e.g., `Spotify.exe` for Spotify).
+For Windows, this should be the executable name (e.g., `app_usage-2.0.exe` for `App Usage`).

 5. The script will display the tracked runtime in real-time.
 To stop tracking, close the tracked application.